tinitiate/aws-solutions-architect/Compute/ElasticContainerRegistry.md

+# Amazon Elastic Container Registry (ECR)

+- Amazon Elastic Container Registry (ECR) is a fully managed Docker container registry that makes it easy for developers to store, manage, and deploy Docker container images.
+- Amazon ECR is a regional service.
+- ECR supports Docker Registry HTTP API V2 allowing you to use Docker CLI commands or your preferred Docker tools in maintaining your existing development workflow.
+- ECR stores your container images in Amazon S3.
+- ECR supports the ability to define and organize repositories in your registry using namespaces.
+- You can transfer your container images to and from Amazon ECR via HTTPS.
+- Amazon ECR hosts your images in a highly available and scalable architecture, allowing you to reliably deploy containers for your applications.
+- Integration with AWS Identity and Access Management (IAM) provides resource-level control of each repository.

 ## Registry
 - A registry is provided to each AWS account; you can create image repositories in your registry and store images in them.